markyoder/wasp_clone/wasphive/README.md

 ### ChildUniqueness Details and Examples

 The ***Child Uniqueness*** rule is used quite often.
-Every value in this set has to occur once and only once among all other values, at all other paths.
-There may be multiple of these rules on any given element.
+Every value in this set must occur once and only once among all other values at all other paths.
+There may be more than one of these rules on any given element.
 This rule may use an optional `Abs` modifier flag that can occur as a parenthetical identifier.
 The `Abs` modifier flag indicates that the absolute value of all numbers added to the set checked for uniqueness are used.
 Then, even if one value is negative and the other is positive, but they have the same absolute value, this validation check will fail.
-For example, if one ChildUniqueness relative input lookup path contains "*-5*" and another relative lookup input path contains "*5*", this validation check will fail if the `Abs` modifier flag is used.
+For example, if one ChildUniqueness relative input lookup path contains *-5* and another relative lookup input path contains *5* then this validation check will fail if the `Abs` modifier flag is used.

 Schema example:
 ```javascript